About the Center

 - Supporting the major in Religion and Philosophy at Barton College.

-Director: Rodney A. Werline
+Rodney A. Werline

-Professor and the Marie and Leman Barnhill Endowed Chair in Religious Studies
+Director of the Center for Religious Studies, Professor, and the Marie and Leman Barnhill Endowed Chair in Religious Studies